helloworld1983/OpenCL_Molecular_Dynamics/README.md

 Implementation of MD and MC algorithms on FPGA, using Altera OpenCL compiler, GPU and CPU.
-Results comparassion
+Results comparasion